AlecDannmayr/Public_chatGPT_Terminal/README.md

-# TerminatorGPT - Terminal chatGPT Developed by Alec Dannmayr
+# TerminatorGPT - Terminal chatGPT developed by Alec Dannmayr

 TerminatorGPT is a micro cml (command line) operated software package for accessing ChatGPT from your Linux cml.